Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 - Harmonized 'Task' and 'TaskInput' types in 'src/lib/types.ts' with 'userId' for consistency.
 - Added environment variable validation in 'src/lib/parseTask.ts' and 'src/lib/firebase.ts' to prevent runtime errors.
 - Improved accessibility in 'components/chat-modal.tsx' and 'components/add-task-modal.tsx' with 'aria-describedby'.
+- Fixed Firebase initialization to work in both browser and server environments, enabling AI task creation.
+- Fixed task completion issue to preserve all task metadata when tasks are marked as complete.
 - All changes tested and committed/pushed to repo.

 ## What's Left to Build